weifund/weifund/README.md

 ## Solidity
 - Original Crowdfunding contract based on Vitalik's example
 - Modifications and additions are done by Nick Dodson (SC)

+## TODO
+- Add a config contract to campaign (for token/share systems)
+- Micro crowdfund to up vote/down vote campaigns (content curation throught CF)
+- Prebuilt one-click token/share Ccontract templates
+- One-click progress embed widgets (for other dapps to integrate CF into their DApp's)
+- Admin panel for campaign operators (to more closley moniter their campaign progress)
+- NameReg contract for usernames of campaign owners/donaters
+- Share link on tracker page
+- Token/Share counter and name integration (so campaigns can say "10,000 MyCustomTokenName raised!")
+- Connect Whisper somehow, so users can comm. with campaign owners

 ## Requirements
 - MeteorJS (latest)